-12. Under normal conditions, following distance should be at least 18.
+12. Under normal condition following distance sho ns, ould be 18.
 A passenger should hold onto the operator.

+at least True False

 a.
-1 second True False
+1 second 10 Riding the Spyder read detorie ae

 b.
-2 seconds 19.
-Riding the Spyder roadster is as safe as riding in a car.
+2 seconds 13. safe as riding in a car. ling the Spyder roadster is as e as riding in a car.

 c.
 3 seconds True False

-13. You should not store fliquids such as gasolin front storage compartr if they are in approved e in the nent, even 20. ss the brake king the
+13. You should not store fl. liquids such as gasolin front storage compartr if they are in approved e in the ment, even 20.
+ABS allows you to press the brake pedal hard without locking the brakes.

 True False True False

-14. List 5 ways of being m noticeable to other driv nore /ers.
+14. List 5 ways of being moticeable to other driv nore vers.

 1)

 2)

 3)

 4)

 5)

-15. When braking on surfaces with less than ideal traction, you should pump the brakes to help maintain control of the vehicle.
+15. .
+When braking on surfaces with less than ideal traction, you should pump the brakes to help maintain control of the vehicle.

 True False

 16. The vehicle's maximum including riders, cargo accessories is 200 kg.

 True False

-17. The vehicle can safely as long as the tongue does not cause the over exceed 200 kg. weight
+17. The vehicle can safely as long as the tongue of does not cause the over exceed 200 kg. weight

 True False